sovrin-foundation/protocol/message-packaging.md

 message from each party has a `mid` of 0, the second message sent from each party is 1, and so forth.
 A message is uniquely identified in an interaction by its `tid`, the sender DID, and the `mid`.
+The combination of those three parts would be a way to uniquely identify a message.

 ### Last Message ID (`lmid`)
-To aid in understanding the last message the other party received, a Last Message ID or `lmid` can be included.
+In an interaction, it may be useful for the recipient of a message to know if their last message was received.
+A Last Message ID or `lmid` can be included to help detect missing messages.

 ### Example
 As an example, Alice is an issuer and she offers a claim to Bob.